 Taking care of orthodontic retainers

-Patients should see their dentist as instructed when wearing retainers.
-It gives the dentist a chance to look for cavities and to clean the person's teeth.
-It also gives the dentist a chance to inspect the retainer and ensure it is in good condition.
+Patients should see their orthodontist as instructed when wearing retainers.
+It gives the orthodontist a chance to look for cavities and to clean the person's teeth.
+It also gives the orthodontist a chance to inspect the retainer and ensure it is in good condition.

 As far as home care goes, toothpaste should never be used to clean a retainer.
 Instead, use a denture cleaner or mouthwash.